 About the author

-Yvonne Hardiman, Chartered MCPID, MA (Management) began her management career at BSI, heading up a publishing, printing and warehousing division.
+Yvonne Hardiman, Chartered MCIPD, MA (Management) began her management career at BSI, heading up a publishing, printing and warehousing division.
 In 2005 she joined a law firm as HR Director and Partner.
 Today Yvonne enjoys running her own HR consultancy assisting organisations with all aspects of people management. https://yvonnehardiman.com/